sametz/nmrsim/DEVELOPERS.rst

 instead of 'python' if you have more than one version of python installed (e.g. 'python3' if 'python' refers to version 2.7).

-On Mac, you can activate the environment with:
+You can activate the environment with:

 .. code-block:: bash